 The Montana Noxious Weed Education (MNWE) Project is an educational curriculum packet designed to teach Montana's youth grades K-9 about the effects that noxious weeds have on our economy, environment and ecosystems.
 This curriculum is comprised of highly visual components to help students remember the types of noxious weeds present in Montana as well as to encourage them to begin to learn how to identify the same plants while out recreating.

 With the visual nature in which this curriculum was developed, included in the folder are posters, noxious weed identification and fact cards, 5 Common Core Alligned lesson plans written for grades K-9, illustrations and resource documents.

 Not only does this curriculum encourage students to begin to recognize Montana's state listed noxious weed species, it illustrates what they can do to help and why they should care about noxious weeds now and into their adulthood as well as calling for active participation on their part to help stop the spread of noxious weeds.
 Education is the first line of defense when it comes to noxious weeds, and this curriculum is a great start to helping your children; be it students in your classroom or your kids or grandkids about the dangers of noxious weeds.

-This curriculum was developed through a collaborative effort and partners include the Montana Department of Agriculture, Montana State University, Forest Service, Montana Department of Transportation, the Bureau of Land Management, the Natural Resources and Conservation Service and the Montana Weed Control Association.
-Through this collaborative effort these folders are available to educators and private citizens alike free of charge.
-If you're interrested in recieving a copy, please get in touch with the Montana Noxious Weed Education Campaign.
+This curriculum was developed through a collaborative effort and partners include the Montana Department of Agriculture, Montana State University, Forest Service, Montana Department of Transportation, Bureau of Land Management, Natural Resources and Conservation Service and the Montana Weed Control Association.
+Through this collaborative effort these folders are available to educators and private citizens at no cost.
+If you're interrested in recieving a copy, please email the Montana Noxious Weed Education Campaign.